ScottTorzewski/BioSignal-PCB-System/Engineering Design Document/Engineering Design Document.md

 </p>

 ### LED Driver
 As a method for physical observation of the signal, I included an LED driver circuit.
+It uses an op-amp controlled MOSFET current regulator to translate the measured signal into analog LED intensity.
+The PWM signal from the MCU is sent to a voltage divider and RC filter to smooth the analog reference.
+The non-inverting input of the op-amp recieves the reference voltage and drives the MOSFET gate.
+The MOSFET drain connects to the LED cathode while the anode is supplied +5V from the power rail.
+The MOSFET source is connected to a node with a shunt resistor going to ground.
+The shunt resistor carries LED current which can cause small voltage drops across traces.
+The op-amp needs to sense the exact voltage across the shunt instead of the drop including trace resistance.
+Therefore, the node also features a high-impedance sense trace connecting directly to the op-amps inverting input to ensure the true shunt voltage is registered without IR drop error from trace resistance.

+(Add high level spice circuit here)

 ## System Architecture
 block diagram